Redesigning rewards into clear, motivating Missions

 Messaging exploration

-I unified our reward language for clarity
+I unified reward language to improve clarity

 I reviewed leading reward systems to see what made them intuitive.

-I reviewed leading reward systems to see what made them intuitive.
+I reviewed leading reward systems.
 This led me to propose “PowerUps”, a single, motivating term to unify reward labels.
-My goal was to streamline communication and energize engagement.